sisoe24/Nuke-Tools/README.md

 ## 1.1.
 Features

 - Execute code and view Nuke execution output in Visual Studio Code!
-Just run NukeServerSocket within Nuke - no config needed on the same machine.
+Just run nukeserversocket within Nuke - no config needed on the same machine.
 - BlinkScript support.
 - Nuke/Hiero Python stubs for auto-complete suggestions.
 - Syntax highlighting for .nk and .gizmo files.